 Pool Stain Colors

-One of the most effective ways to identify whether you have an organic or metal pool stain on your hands is to observe the stain’s color.
-Some colors indicate an organic stain, while other colors mean a metal stain that might be a little more tricky to get rid of.
+Observing the color of the stain is one of the best ways to determine what type of stain you are dealing with.
+Some colors indicate an organic stain, while other colors mean a metal stain that might be more difficult to remove.

-- Blue-Green Stains indicate copper stains, but if the surrounding pool water is cloudy and the stain is slimy in texture, a greenish color could also indicate an algae-induced organic stain.
+- Blue-green stains are usually indicative of copper stains, but if the surrounding pool water is cloudy and the stain is slimy in texture, a greenish color could also indicate an algae-induced organic stain.

-- Purple Stains and precipitate on pool tile lines and the surface of a pool appear with an excess of copper cyanurate and are evidence of a metal pool stain.
+- Purple stains on pool tile lines and the surface of a pool appear due to an excess of copper cyanurate and are evidence of a metal pool stain.

-- Red-Blue Stains are evidence of berry residue and are likely to appear in the event that a berry-producing plant resides near the pool.
+- Red-blue stains are evidence of berry residue and are likely to appear if a berry-producing plant resides near the pool.

 While the color of a stain can often help you identify whether a stain is metal or organic, there are circumstances where it is more difficult to discern.
-The last thing any pool owner wants to do is end up misdiagnosing a stain, and using the wrong materials to get rid of it.
+Misdiagnosing a pool stain and treating it with the wrong materials is the last thing you want to do as a pool owner.

 Mistaking metal marks for organic ones is an easy problem to avoid if you follow these simple tests to discern the nature of the stain you are dealing with.